Stable nearly self-similar blowup of the 2D Boussinesq and 3D Euler equations with smooth data II: Rigorous Numerics: Introduction

 In \cite{choi2014on}, the authors proved the blowup of the Hou-Luo model proposed in \cite{luo2014potentially}.
 In \cite{chen2021HL}, Chen-Hou-Huang proved the asymptotically self-similar blowup of the Hou-Luo model by extending the method of analysis established for the finite time blowup of the De Gregorio model by the same authors in \cite{chen2019finite}.
 In \cite{choi2015finite,kiselev2018finite,hoang2018blowup,hoang2020singular,kiselev2021}, the authors proposed several simplified models to study the Hou-Luo blowup scenario \cite{luo2014potentially,luo2013potentially-2} and established finite time blowup of these models.
 In \cite{elgindi2017finite,elgindi2018finite}, Elgindi and Jeong proved finite time blowup for the 2D Boussinesq and 3D axisymmetric Euler equations in a domain with a corner using $\mathring{C}^{0,\al}$ data.

 The rest of the paper is organized as follows.
-In Section \ref{sec:lin}, we review the analytic framework that we established in Part I \cite{ChenHou2023a} and state the assumptions under which we prove the finite time blowup of the 2D Boussinesq and 3D Euler equations with smooth initial data.
+In Section \ref{sec:lin}, we review the analytic framework that we established in Part I \cite{ChenHou2023a} and state the key lemmas which we use to prove the finite time blowup of the 2D Boussinesq and 3D Euler equations with smooth initial data.
 In Section \ref{sec:lin_evo}, we discuss the construction of the approximate space-time solution to the linearized operator $\cL$.
 This is crucial to obtain sharp estimates of the perturbed operator $\cL - \cK$ in the stability analysis.
-In Section \ref{sec:vel_comp}, we show how to estimate the $L^\infty$ and H\"older norms of the velocity in the regular case.
+In Section \ref{sec:vel_comp}, we show how to estimate the $L^\infty$ and H\"older norms of the regular part of the velocity.
 Some technical estimates and derivations are deferred to the Appendix.